CryptoSV/DiviVault/README.md

 [astrick] [astrick] [astrick] [astrick] [astrick] /home/admin/scripts/current.sh

 Yes, there will be five astricks, each separated by a space.
+Save and exit Nano using Control+X, then answer Y, then enter.

 There *are* two variables in the current.sh script that *MUST* be updated for this script to work.